 The Pharmacy Practice Residency (PGY1) is an American Society of Health-System Pharmacists (ASHP) accredited, one year, post-graduate program offered at Cleveland Clinic Florida’s state-of-the-art medical campus in South Florida.
 The pharmacy residency was established in 2007 with the goal of achieving the following for residents and the community:

 - Develop confident and proficient pharmacists who are able to provide direct pharmaceutical care.

 - Establish a strong service-oriented work ethic that embodies professionalism, excellence and integrity.

 - Advance the practice of pharmacy in our institution and community.

-The Cleveland Clinic Florida Pharmacy Practice Residency Program provides education and training with a primary emphasis on the development of practice skills in a number of specialized pharmacy practice areas.
-Throughout the year, the residents are involved in a variety of service, education and research activities.
-During the pharmacy residency, the resident will learn to conduct patient care activities using a consistent approach that reflects the philosophy of pharmaceutical care.
-In addition to clinical activities, the resident will be involved in educational programs, which includes pharmacy case conferences, journal clubs and a seminar presentation.
-Other teaching opportunities include medical and nursing in-services, as well as co-precepting students from colleges of pharmacy.
+The Cleveland Clinic Florida PGY1 residency program provides education and training with a primary emphasis on the development of practice skills in a number of adult pharmacy practice areas.
+Throughout the year, the residents are involved in a variety of service, education, and research activities.
+During this training, the resident will learn to conduct patient care activities using a consistent approach that reflects the philosophy of pharmaceutical care.
+In addition to clinical activities, the resident will be involved in educational programs, which includes pharmacy case conferences, journal clubs, patient education seminars, continuing education presentations, and a teaching certificate course.
+Other teaching opportunities include medical and nursing in-services and co-precepting students from several colleges of pharmacy.
 Research skills will be developed through experience and enhanced by instruction during the year as residents complete a research project and drug use evaluation.
-Residents will also attend the ASHP Midyear Clinical Meeting and have the opportunity to attend and participate in state and local conferences.
+Residents will attend the ASHP Midyear Clinical meeting and the Florida Residency Conference.